 The fair value amounts of derivative instruments are presented on a gross basis, are segregated by derivatives that are designated and qualifying as hedging instruments or those that are not, and are further segregated by type of contract within those two categories.
-At March 31, 2020, this included total derivatives of \$10 million in an asset position, \$7 million in a liability position, and of a \$14.6 billion notional amount.
-At March 31, 2020, the net amount of derivatives in net asset positions totaled \$2 million and derivatives in net liability positions totaled \$1 million.
+At March 31, 2021, this included total derivatives of \$18 million in an asset position, \$44 million in a liability position, and of a \$19.6 billion notional amount.
+At March 31, 2021, there were no derivative assets in net asset positions or derivative liabilities in net liability positions.